pixelgrade/gridable/README.txt

 = 1.2.3 =
 * Improve handling and display of empty columns *
+* Fix column resize when the WordPress editor has borders *

 = 1.2.2 =
 * A better handling of columns and rows CSS classes